cviebrock/eloquent-sluggable/README.md

 ```

 Of course, your model and database will need a column in which to store the slug.
+You can use `slug` or any other appropriate name you want; your configuration array
-You will need to add this manually via a migration.
+will determine to which field the data will be stored.
+You will need to add the
+column manually via your own migration.

 (Previous versions of the package included an `artisan sluggable:table` command to
 assist you.
 This has been deprecated because it's easy enough to generate your own